BE151-7-AU-CO: Management Accounting

 |Module is taught during the following terms

-Management accounting is seen as a tool to provide information to internal parties in organisations for decision making, planning and control and cost management.
-The unifying theme of this module is the role played by management accounting information in organisational control and decision-making.
-The aim is to develop a critical understanding of the management accounting roles in organisations.
+Management accounting is seen as a tool to provide information to internal parties in organisations for decision making planning and control and cost management.
+The unifying theme of this module is the role played by management accounting information in organisational control and decision making.
+The aim is to develop a critical understanding of the role of management accounting in organisations.

-- to provide students with wider understanding of management accounting by locating management accounting in socio-political, socio-economic and socio-cultural context
+1. to provide students with wider understanding of management accounting by locating management accounting in socio-political, socio-economic and socio-cultural context;

-- to support and encourage education and learning, and foster the capacity for individual study
+2. to support and encourage education and learning, and foster the capacity for individual study;

-- to encourage and facilitate critical, analytical thinking as a foundation for subsequent academic study, employment and personal development
+3. to encourage and facilitate critical, analytical thinking as a foundation for subsequent academic study, employment and personal development;

-- to provide the necessary support to enable the successful completion of the degree
+4. to provide the necessary support to enable the successful completion of the degree;

 At the end of the module students should be able to: